-In a hilarious turn of events – informed by a not-so-hilarious pandemic – Bad Boys For Life is currently the biggest film of 2020 by default.
-The third instalment of the trilogy holds the year’s largest global box office intake at US$425,514,702.
-Which begs the question… are we seriously going to see Bad Boys For Life cop an Academy Award due to a lack of viable competition?
+In a hilarious turn of events – informed by a not-so-hilarious pandemic – Bad Boys For Life is currently the biggest Hollywood film of 2020 by default (even bigger than Christopher Nolan’s Tenet).
+The third instalment of the Will Smith + Martin Lawrence fronted trilogy holds the year’s largest global box office intake at US$426,505,244.
+Which begs the question: are we seriously going to see Bad Boys For Life cop an Academy Award due to the lack of viable competition?

 In case you were wondering, this is what the current “competition” looks like:

-Of course, box office intake has never truly dictated whether or not a film gets to take home that little golden statue.
-Though it’s worth mentioning that given every other major release has been put on ice, some indefinitely, the films listed above are the most noteworthy flicks of the year (also by default).
+Of course, box office intake has never truly dictated whether or not a film gets to take home that golden statuette.
+Though it’s worth mentioning that given how every other major release has been put on ice, some indefinitely, the films listed above are also some of the year’s biggest Hollywood films by default.

-Only time will tell how studios the world over shall proceed.
-Universal, for one, has opted to begin offering releases still in their theatrical run to be rented on-demand for a reasonable price of US$20.
-Perhaps it won’t be long before others start following suit, wising up to the reality that online streaming may save cinema in 2020, and giving Bad Boys For Life some real competition.
+Only time will tell how studios the world over shall proceed in the next few months.
+Universal, for one, opted to make titles which were still in their theatrical run available on-demand for US$20; Disney followed suit with their release of Mulan; Amazon has even acquired the direct streaming rights to Borat 2, scheduled for streaming later this month.
+Perhaps it won’t be long before other studios and distributors start playing ball with the masses – i.e. No Time To Die, Top Gun: Maverick – wising up to the reality that online streaming may save cinema in 2020… as well as giving Bad Boys For Life some real competition.

 As we’ve previously discussed, streaming as a cinematic medium has slowly but surely positioned itself as the next step in the evolution.
 Netflix, for example, has been racking up all the right attention with their original films.
-Most recently, The Irishman, Marriage Story, The Two Popes, Uncut Gems, and The King all received nods by industry award bodies.
+Most recently, The Irishman, Marriage Story, The Two Popes, Uncut Gems, and The King all received nods by industry award bodies – Aaron Sorkin’s The Trial of the Chicago 7 now positioned to receive similar critical attention.
 Throw in their viewership stats and it certainly makes a case for itself in terms of legitimacy.